 The solution?
 Apply the right amount of clean and debris-free transmission fluid to your vehicle, it’s as simple as that!
 Conducting regular fluid level checks will also mean low levels, contamination and leakages can be spotted early and successfully rectified.
 Checking your transmission fluid once a month is recommended.
 How often the transmission fluid is changed however can vary from vehicle to vehicle.
 Some cars and vans require their transmission fluid to be changed as little as every 30,000 miles, others need it changed every 100,000 miles.
 New vehicles with automatic gearboxes require no fluid changes at all, unless failure strikes, with the fluid sealed within meant to last the life of the vehicle.

-A worn clutch or gear synchroniser
+A worn clutch or gear synchroniser in manual transmission

 Manual transmission relies on several components, two of which are the clutch and the gear synchronisers.
 Failures in either of these components can cause significant transmission problems, including total transmission failure.
 Wear and tear of both components can happen over time, whilst mechanical errors can be caused by hydraulic fluid leaks and even human error, if your driver is frequently changing gear without releasing the clutch.

 The solution?
 Depending on the level of wear, your clutch or gear synchroniser may need to be replaced to get your vehicle’s transmission working smoothly again.
 Correcting some of the underlying issues, i.e. fixing leaks and changing driving habits, is also recommended.

 Needle bearing failure for cars with automatic transmission